Loisel/colorview2d/README.md

 It is also straightforward to create your own mod there.
 Just have a look at the other mods in the folder.

-We are interested especially in the Nicyness between 0.0 and 0.1.
+We are interested especially in the nicyness between 0.0 and 0.1.

     cvfig.config.update({'Cbmin':0.0, 'Cbmax':0.1})